Mujibu-AMR/readme-writer/README.md

 # Introduction #
 **README** is an important documentation as it is an entry point for any project.
 But I am quite lazy to switch between applications to see output and also I am learning *React.js*.
-Maybe I should do this as a project and here is the result.
+I thought maybe I should do this as a project and here is the result.
 I know it is not quite powerful.
 But I hope it will help someone. :)

 ## Requirements ##
 1. npm